 The management of patients with locally advanced prostate cancer has been influenced by the introduction of androgen deprivation therapy (ADT).
 This review focuses on patients with locally advanced disease (ie pT3 or higher).
 Patients with T1 or T2 disease are dealt with in other guidelines.
 The inclusion of patients with pT3 or higher was due to the older literature studying patients based on volume of disease rather than histological grade.
 Moreover, patients with bulky (palpable disease) represent a different clinical paradigm.
-The role of adjuvant ADT with radiation therapy is discussed, refer to clinical question 'Is there any survival advantage for androgen blockage(androgen ablation, deprivation) when used as a first line therapy in the adjuvant or neoadjuvant setting with radiotherapy'.
+The role of adjuvant ADT with radiation therapy is discussed in the section Radiotherapy and androgen deprivation therapy.